rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

 ```

-Note: Please note the startup script will take roughly 3-5 minutes to completely install all the prerequisites including Docker CE, Docker compose and Mender Server.
+Note: The startup script will take roughly 3-5 minutes to completely install all the prerequisites including Docker CE, Docker compose and Mender Server.

 * Step 2 : Navigate to the Mender UI by clicking on the external IP address of "mender-ota-demo" which can be found from the [GCP console → Compute Engine](https://console.cloud.google.com/compute).
-If you are using Chrome as your web browser you might get a certificate warning and you will need to click “advanced” and “proceed”.
+In most browsers you will get a certificate warning and you will need to click “advanced” and “proceed” or similar.
 In an actual production environment, you would provision this server with a trusted certificate.

 ![image alt text](images/Mender-on1.png)

-* Once you are the Mender UI login screen please login using credentials created in the above step which should take the Mender Dashboard.
+* Once you are the Mender UI login using credentials created by the startup script which will take you to the Mender Dashboard.

     * Username - [mender@example.com](mailto:mender@example.com)